 COVID-19 is impacting healthcare workforce member wellness.
-In the recent JAMA article entitled, Understanding and Addressing Sources of Anxiety Among Health Care Professionals During the COVID-19 Pandemic, the authors summarize administrative and leadership strategies for supporting healthcare worker wellness during the pandemic, based on pandemic-related sources of anxiety expressed by physicians, nurses and other healthcare staff during listening sessions.
+In the JAMA article entitled, Understanding and Addressing Sources of Anxiety Among Health Care Professionals During the COVID-19 Pandemic, the authors summarize administrative and leadership strategies for supporting healthcare worker wellness during the pandemic, based on pandemic-related sources of anxiety expressed by physicians, nurses and other healthcare staff during listening sessions.

 The authors highlight the negative effects workforce stress can have on the delivery of healthcare and encourage healthcare administrators and leadership to relieve physician and staff anxieties during this unprecedented time by recognizing and responding to the following requests: